nrf-rs/nrf-hal/examples/spis-demo/README.md

-# Serial peripheral interface slave (SPIS) - Audio
+# SPI slave demo

-Demo for the SPIS module, transmitting the current buffer contents while receiving new data.
-Press button to zero the buffer.
+The Serial peripheral interface slave (SPIS) demo.
+This demonstrates the SPIS module, transmitting the current buffer contents while receiving new data.
+Press the button to zero the buffer.

 ## How to run